Proven-Paradox/shaper-system/Handbook.md

 When you kill or knock out a foe, increase your [Offensive Track](#the-offensive-track) by 1.
 Alternatively, you may become [Charged](#charged)

 #### Sanctuary Ward
-When you place a [Ward](#ward) on an ally that corresponds to their Elemental weakness(es), they become no longer weak to that Element.
+When you place a [Ward](#ward) on an ally that corresponds to their Elemental weakness(es), they become no longer weak to that Element while the Ward is in place.

 #### Siege Fighter
 If you have not moved between the beginning of your previous Turn and your current Turn, your Physical and Mental Offense increases by an amount equal to your [Hero Tier](#hero-tier).